Spring Conference

 Bio: Katie Krukenberg, LMSW, is the Program Director and Associate Professor of Social Work at the University of Mary in Bismarck, ND.
 She obtained a Master’s degree from Florida State University and Bachelor’s degrees in social work and criminal justice from the University of North Dakota.
 She currently teaches classes on social work practice with individuals and families, social work theory, diversity, and senior seminar along with supervision of social work field placements.
 Prior to teaching at University of Mary, Katie worked as a school social worker for Bismarck Public Schools, Charles Hall Youth Services, and Home on the Range, in addition to having been a PATH foster parent for 10 years.
 She lives with her husband and four children in Bismarck, ND.

-Social Work Ethics: This session will provide an overview of ethical standards in the NASW/ND Code of Ethics pertaining to the core values, ethical responsibilities to clients, colleagues, and in practice settings.
+Ethics: This session will provide an overview of ethical standards in the NASW/ND Code of Ethics pertaining to the core values, ethical responsibilities to clients, colleagues, and in practice settings.
 This session will provide an overview of ethical core values and the ethical standards derived from each of these values.
 Implications of impaired practice and strategies for prevention will also be provided.
 Ethics presentation suitable for continuing education hours for licensed social workers, child welfare workers, law enforcement, licensed addiction counselors, licensed counselors, supervisors, and foster parents.

 Lori Conroy’s Bio: AUSA Conroy attended the University of North Dakota School of Law and graduated with distinction in 2009.
 While in law school, she completed an externship with the United States Attorney’s Office in Fargo.